zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 A “host” (host) is a person who has some party or s ome event, and is responsible for running the event and usually talking to people  and welcoming them to this party or event.
 You could also have a host just for  a dinner at your house.
 You may have five or six of your friends over.
 You woul d be the host of the party, or the host of the dinner.

 The host isn’t always the person who organizes the event, but for a dinner or a small party it typically would be.
 Technically, the  host is the person who is there to greet people as they come in – to talk to them, to make them feel welcome.
 We use the word “host” also in talking about televi sion, radio, or podcasting.
-The person who is running the program, the person who i s in front of the microphone, we might say, or in front of the camera – he or she  is the host of the program.
+The person who is running the program, the person who is in front of the microphone, we might say, or in front of the camera – he or she  is the host of the program.

 Anton begins the dialogue by saying to Jenny, “You’ ve outdone yourself.
 This is quite a spread.”
 “To outdo yourself” means to do be tter than anyone expected you to do, to do better even than you expected to d o.
 Anton says, “This is quite a spread” (spread).
 A “spread” is when you have a lot  of food placed on a table.
 To say “it’s quite a spread” means there’s a lot of fo od or a lot of very good food there.
 Jenny says, “Thank you.
 I’m glad you approve .”
 I’m glad you think so.
 Anton says, “Approve?
 I think everything on this ta ble looks exquisite and mouthwatering.”